SrBrahma/RPi-12864-LCD-ST7920-lib/README.md

 #### drawGenericLine

-The original code only had drawHorizontal and vertical lines, so I coded this, a function that draw from a coord to another.
+The original code only had drawHorizontal and vertical lines, so I added this, that draws from a coord to another.

 #### drawCircle

-Yeap, it draws a circle.
+Draws a circle!

 #### drawRadiusLine

-Draws a line like a clock hand, where you enter the initial coordinate, the angle

-in degrees and the radius (the size of the line)
+Draws a line like a clock hand, where you enter the initial coordinate, the angle in degrees and the radius (the size of the line)

 #### printString3x5